qxxxb/matlab-othello/README.md

 ![screenshot](https://raw.githubusercontent.com/qxxxb/matlab-othello/assets/screenshot.png)

-Two-player Othello, in MATLAB.
+Two-player Othello in MATLAB.
 This was for my team's software design project for ENGR 1181 at OSU.

 ## Usage